TommasoDF/ISTAT_GPT/README.md

 ISTAT_GPT is a virtual assistant powered by GPT models, designed to provide improved answers based on a user-provided dataset.
 The assistant utilizes GPT-3.5 models and a user's collection of documents to offer accurate and informative responses to user queries.

+This application is based on "Building a Virtual Teaching Assistant for Your Class" by Kevin Bryan, available at https://github.com/kevincure/All-Day-TA.

 ## Instructions

 1. **Prepare Your Documents**: Place your documents in the "Document" folder.
 The current version of the script supports PDF, DOC/DOCX, TXT, and LaTeX files.